mozman/ezdxf/docs/source/launcher.rst

 Info
 ----

-Show information and optional stats of DXF files as loaded by ezdxf, this may not represent the original content of the file, use the `browse`_ command to see the original content.
+Show information and optional stats of DXF files as loaded by `ezdxf`, this may not represent the original content of the file, use the `browse`_ command to see the original content.
 The upgrade is necessary for very old DXF versions prior to R12 and for the "special" versions R13 and R14.
 The `-s` option shows